imageneer/git_lesson/readme.md

 Hello, this is a GIT lesson.
+Second test.